Pete Buttigieg warns Democrats can't go back to status quo after President Trump

 In our video interview, we discussed a quirk of history.
 Before 1860, no president had a beard or mustache.
 From 1861 to 1913, nearly every president had facial hair.
 Then the trend passed, and no president in modern times has had facial hair.

 Could the beardless streak since 1913 soon come to an end?
-Buttigieg avoided saying if he would shave the beard to run in 2028 —and also avoided saying if he would run.
+Buttigieg avoided saying whether he would shave the beard to run in 2028 — and also avoided saying whether he would run.

 Copyright 2025 NPR